-New Jersey Climate Change Adaptation Using Community Plan EndorsementsBy:
+New Jersey Climate Change Adaptation Using Community Plan Endorsements

-The New Jersey Office of Smart Growth reviews local land use policies and endorses successful plans through a “plan endorsement” process.
+OPA reviews local land-use policies and endorses successful plans through a “plan endorsement” process.
+Endorsed plans are those that achieve the goals and policies of the State Planning Act, and are eligible for various benefits, including funding, by state agencies.
 To satisfy the requirements to get a land use plan endorsed, communities must complete a rigorous stakeholder outreach process.
 The local leadership must create a committee that includes non-elected community members to oversee the land use ordinance update process.
 At least three visioning meetings are held with outside facilitators in order to produce a product that incorporates the opinions of community members.
 The local land use ordinances create growth centers, provide environmental protections, and highlight areas for restoration; the state governs the placement of major infrastructure.

-Project Outcomes and Conclusions
+Outcomes and Conclusions

-Efforts by the New Jersey Office of Smart Growth to help communities adapt to the future could be enhanced by improvements in rezoning mechanisms and regulations, integration of local, state, and federal concerns in land use planning, and incorporation of climate change education for the public.
+OPA will continue engaging with communities regarding resilience plan development and will work closely with NJDEP in advancing the objectives of the Climate Change Resilience Strategy.
+Efforts by OPA to help communities adapt to the future could be enhanced by improvements in rezoning mechanisms and regulations, integration of local, state, and federal concerns in land-use planning, and incorporation of climate change education for the public.